GSA/sdg-indicators-usa/README.md

 2. Click the pencil icon in the upper right.
 3. Under "en" (the English translations) change the "site-title" from "U.S. Indicators For The Sustainable Development Goals" to whatever you would like.
 4. Scroll all the way to the bottom and click "Commit changes".
-5. This triggers of a build of your site in Github Pages.
+5. This triggers of a build of your platform in Github Pages.
-6. Visit the built site now in a browser at `https://[your-organization].github.io/sdg-indicators`
+6. Visit the built platform now in a browser at `https://[your-organization].github.io/sdg-indicators`

 ### E) Customize the platform